GautamBatta73/SidGautam/Versions/Prog_Language/readme.md

 5. Unless you get an error, it should execute the script's code.

 ### Basic Tips:
-- Pretty much anything you can do has been done in test1.sidg and test2.sidg (I use both for recursion testing).
+- Pretty much anything you can do has been done in test1.sidg, test2.sidg, and test3.sidg (I use both for recursion testing).
-- Imports can be tricky, but basically:
-    - import "Math"; <- imports the builtin Math library.
-(See test2.sidg).
-    - import "./imports"; <- imports the COMPILED imports.sidgc file (You may need to compile it first).
+<br><br>

 Click the inconspicuous button below to go to my Google Drive, where you can download:
 - Zip with the Test Files, Compiler, and Executor (Runtime Environment) as EXE.